-The parts of Title 24 that are based on a model code begin with model code language to which California amendments are made.
-CBSC and other state agencies determine what California amendments are necessary to:
+The parts of Title 24 that are based on a model code also contain California amendments developed by CBSC and other state agencies that are necessary to:

 - Eliminate conflict with state laws

 - Include requirements of state laws

-- Eliminate conflicts with other adopted model codes
+- Eliminate conflicts with California regulations

-Proposed California amendments to the model codes are made available for public review during the triennial and intervening code adoption cycles.
+Proposed California amendments are made available for public review during the triennial and intervening code adoption cycles.
 Public comment periods and public meeting announcements are emailed to registered interested parties and made available on CBSC's website.